 #6 Workforce Count & Training

 Workforce training is the most commonly neglected factor and investment in fulfillment centers.
-A well-trained and well-informed staff can make necessary amendments in their code of conduct to impart product outcomes of their knowledge and skills.
+A well-trained and well-informed staff can make necessary amendments to their code of conduct to impart product outcomes of their knowledge and skills.

-Hopstack – One Stop Solution
+Hopstack – One-Stop Solution

-The best way to reduce costs in fulfillment logistics is by using an end-to-end warehouse automation and optimization software like Hopstack.
+The best way to reduce costs in fulfillment logistics is by using end-to-end warehouse automation and optimization software like Hopstack.
 There are proprietary algorithms that provide an optimal solution for all the processes involved in the logistics cycle.

 High growth and low profit perfectly define the current e-commerce trends and predictions.
-To succumb to these challenges and sustain profit margins in the supply chain, the best way is to reduce the fulfillment logistic costs by adopting the right combination of technology and workforce that can help track the primary areas of a fulfillment center like inventory management, packaging and shipping, order tracking and returns and other related operations.
-An even better way is to adopt an omnichannel operating system as provided by Hopstack which shall take care of the entire center in a single entity.
+To succumb to these challenges and sustain profit margins in the supply chain, the best way is to reduce the logistic fulfillment costs by adopting the right combination of technology and workforce that can help track the primary areas of a fulfillment center like inventory management, packaging and shipping, order tracking and returns and other related operations.
+An even better way is to adopt an omnichannel operating system as provided by Hopstack, which shall take care of the entire center in a single entity.